Ashley-Programmer/Snake-Game-tkinter/README.md

 ## Requirements

-- Python 3.x
+- Python3
 - Tkinter (usually included with Python installation)

 ## Installation

-1. Ensure you have Python 3.x installed on your system
+1. Ensure you have Python3 installed on your system
 2. Clone this repository or download the source code
    ```bash
    git clone https://github.com/yourusername/snake-game.git